wansatya/nasab-online/README.md

-# Family Tree Application
+# Nasab Online Application

 A React-based family tree application that allows users to create, visualize, and manage family relationships.
 Similar to FamilyEcho, this application provides an intuitive interface for building your family history.

 ## Features

 - **User Authentication**: Secure login with Google via Firebase
-- **Family Tree Management**: Create multiple family trees
+- **Nasab Online Management**: Create multiple family trees
 - **Person Management**: Add, edit, and delete family members with detailed information
 - **Traditional Family Visualization**: View family relationships with parents displayed on the same line and children below them
 - **Data Persistence**: All data is stored securely in Firebase Firestore